idax4325/veropt/README.md

 ##

-If you ned to run a veropt *experiment* (only relevant when benchmarking an optimisation set-up against random search or comparing different set-ups) and you want to run it in parallel, you will need either pathos or mpi4py.
+If you need to run a veropt *experiment* (only relevant when benchmarking an optimisation set-up against random search or comparing different set-ups) and you want to run it in parallel, you will need either pathos or mpi4py.
 The first-mentioned will be included by doing,

 ```bash
 pip install veropt[multi_processing_smp]